 Flickering Lights

-Flickering lights might seem like a small nuisance, but they can actually signal a range of electrical issues, some minor and some serious.
+Flickering lights might seem like a small nuisance, but they can signal a range of electrical issues — from a loose bulb to a panel that’s struggling to keep up.

 Common Causes

-• Loose connections: A bulb not seated correctly or a plug that isn’t firmly in its socket can interrupt the circuit and cause your lights to flicker.
-Sometimes, the wiring in the fixture or switch itself has worked loose over time.
+- Loose connections: A bulb not seated correctly or a plug that isn’t firmly in place can interrupt the circuit.
+Sometimes wiring inside the fixture or switch has loosened over time.

 What You Should Do